ayaz-125/Heart-Disease-Pred-proj/README.md

 This is a complete end-to-end MLOps project for heart disease prediction using tools like DVC, MLflow, DagsHub, Flask, and AWS S3,AWS CodePipeline.
 It demonstrates a production-ready ML pipeline with experiment tracking, model versioning, and cloud integration.

 ---
+## 📌 Project Overview
+This project aims to predict the likelihood of heart disease in a patient based on key medical indicators such as age, blood pressure, cholesterol, chest pain type, and more.
+By analyzing historical patient data and leveraging a machine learning model, the system can provide fast, data-driven health risk assessments—helpful for doctors, healthcare providers, and early screening tools.

+### 📁 Notebook Workflow
+- exp1.ipynb : Data Exploration and Understanding and Best Model Selection

+- exp1.ipynb: Hyperparameter tuning

+### 🔍 Key Features Considered
+- Patient's age, resting blood pressure, and cholesterol levels

+- Chest pain type and fasting blood sugar status

+- Resting electrocardiographic results and maximum heart rate achieved

+- Presence of exercise-induced angina and ST depression during stress test

+- This approach ensures more reliable and personalized heart disease risk predictions using key clinical indicators.

+### 📊 Data Collection & Features
+- Heart disease-related medical data was collected from  Kaggle, with the following key features used:

+- age, sex, cp (chest pain type)

+-  Blood pressure, cholesterol, and blood sugar levels

+-  EKG results, max heart rate, and exercise-induced angina

+-  ST depression, heart scan results, and thalassemia

+The target variable indicates whether the patient has heart disease (1) or not (0).

+### 🧹 Preprocessing Strategy

+- Handled missing values using median/mode imputation where necessary

+- Scaled continuous variables (like age, cholesterol, etc.) using StandardScaler to normalize input features

+- Split data into training and testing sets using a stratified split, ensuring class balance in both sets

+### 🎯 Project Goal
+This is a foundational version of a larger vision: turning a basic classification-based ML use case into a production-grade MLOps pipeline.

+While high accuracy isn’t the main priority at this stage, the focus is on:

+- Clean workflow

+- Realistic data handling

+- Automation-ready structure

+- Scalability for future additions

+---

+## 🖥️ Demonstration of FlaskApp on Live Server
+---
+---
 ## 🆕 What's New ?: CodePipeline Over Docker.

 ### ❌ Why Not Use Docker?